SM City Iloilo

 SM City Iloilo, also known locally as SM Mandurriao, is a large shopping mall in Mandurriao, Iloilo City, Philippines, owned and operated by SM Prime Holdings.
 It is the 8th SM Supermall built by the company.
 It is located along Senator Benigno S. Aquino Jr. Avenue (Diversion Road) in the district of Mandurriao.
-It has a land area of 170,000 m2 and a total gross floor area of 181,657 m2.
+It has a land area of 183,281 m2 and a total gross floor area of 144,000 m2.
+Since its opening in 1999, it has been the largest mall in Iloilo and Western Visayas.

 Mall features

-SM City Iloilo is a four-level complex namely Lower-Ground Level, Upper-Ground Level, Second Level, and Third Level with a total retail floor area of 181,657 m2 located at Mandurriao, Iloilo City.
-The mall features a department store, supermarket, 6 cinemas (including an IMAX), appliance center, food hall, food court and a cyberzone.
-The SM Foodcourt is located on the Lower-Ground Level of the Main Building, SM Cyberzone at the Third Level of the NorthPoint, and SM Food Hall at the Second Level of the NorthPoint.
+SM City Iloilo is a four-level complex consisting of the lower ground level, upper ground level, second level, and third level, with a total retail floor area of 144,000 m2.
+It is located in Mandurriao, Iloilo City.
+The mall features a department store, supermarket, six cinemas (including an IMAX theater), an appliance center, a food hall, a food court, and a Cyberzone.
+The SM Foodcourt is located on the lower ground level of the Main Building, SM Cyberzone on the third level of the North Point, and SM Food Hall on the second level of the North Point.